Whether you love it or hate it, the well-known phrase… Location, Location, Location… Is here to stay.

 The websites I have referred to on this page:

-And for information on the local council investment in the area:
+For information on local council investment in the area:

 - Chester City Council Promotional Video on Opportunities in the Chester Region